Explore this Section

 What if I am not assessed as independent by Student Finance?

-If you are having trouble applying to Student Finance for independant status you can get in touch with the dedicated contact you can provide advice and support for your application.
+If you are having trouble applying to Student Finance for independant status you can get in touch with the dedicated contact who will be able to provide advice and support for your application.

 Personalised Financial Advice and Support

-If you are unsure of what financial support you are entitled to you can contact our Money Advisers in Student Services who can advise on bursaries and scholarships, how to apply for student finance and budgeting.
+If you are unsure of what financial support you are entitled to you can contact our specialist Money advisers in Student Services who can advise on bursaries and scholarships, how to apply for student finance and budgeting.

 Support throughout your studies